singularian/binshuffle/README.md

 # Binshuffle
 A Program to Shuffle Binary Files

 This is the first reversible binary shuffle program.
+It's different from a conventional file scrambler since operations can be chained.

 This program is a commandline utility for Binary file shuffling.
 It allows the contents of a file to be reversibly shuffled and reversibly unshuffled.